joaoofreitas/telegram-server-monitor/README.md

 ##### Configuring and running the bot 🤖

 For now, you can just run the bot.py on the startup and it will be running!
-Run the _ssh-login.py_ so it sends you a message on a user SSH login, so you can control who is acesssing your server.
+Run the _ssh-login.py_ so it sends you a message on a user SSH login, so you can control who is accessing your server.

 *(In case you are new at this)*